gezsi/mdd-clustering/README.md

   --onset-intervals=ONSET-INTERVALS
       Onset interval boundaries (format: comma-separated numerical values [of age in years] without spaces) [default: 20,40,60,70].
 ```

+### Required Arguments
+- `-i` argument specifying the disease onset dataset.
+Ensure your dataset is prepared according to the specified requirements.
+This file should be the one that was used in the earlier steps.
+- `--cohort-profile` argument specifying the comorbidity profile definition based on BDMM analysis results.
+This could be the directory with the outputs of the BDMM analysis.
+- `--number-of-clusters` argument specifying the desired number of clusters.

 ### Expected Run Time
 The execution time for the `compute_clusters.R` script takes several minutes.